Cosmella-v/Custom-Name/about.md

 To use go to the geode mod settings
 ## known issues

-> Position being weird on certain layers
+- Position being weird on certain layers

+- missing like 3 layers for the online version

-> loading slow
+- loading slow

 ## Credits
 Cosmella - new owner